‘We need to tell the project’s story’

-The next day, I gave the iNSPiRA’s program -our business oral storytelling workshop-, which would help them find and tell stories that bring the Brand Narrative to life.
+The next day, we facilitated Inspira: Storytelling, our business oral storytelling workshop, to help them find and tell stories that bring the Organizational Narrative to life.

-On Thursday I worked with the Astrolab team to develop the project Brand Narrative and design supporting materials.
+On Thursday I worked with the Astrolab team to develop the project Organizational Narrative and design supporting materials.
 The next day I met with Pedro, and he approved all texts and documents.

-We finished the process with one last workshop on Friday afternoon, where I gave Pedro and his team support material containing very specific instructions on how to communicate the Brand Narrative.
-Next, we gave each team member the chance to communicate the Brand Narrative him or herself for the first time.
+We finished the process with one last workshop on Friday afternoon, where I gave Pedro and his team support material containing very specific instructions on how to communicate the Organizational Narrative.
+Next, we gave each team member the chance to communicate the Organizational Narrative for the first time.

 Through this activity, the person telling the brand’s story makes it their own and thus understands the tool’s value: they feel like they are explaining the project in a clear and inspiring manner for the first time.